Soyweiser/CDDA-Wiki-Scripts/README.md

 Data is copied to clipboard, Used to create the various lists for the threshold pages.
 After executing, select the window running python again.
 And input a number.
 This creates a list of mutations copied into the clipboard.
 Copy and paste into the wiki.
 For the mapping between the input number and the page created look at the list_categories list.
 Start counting at zero.

-## navbar_trait.py

-Data is automatically loaded to the Template:Navbar/traits page.
-Uses pywikibot.

 ## trait.py

 This script generates the individual pages for the traits/mutations.
 Works via command line.
 You need to give the index number of the trait/mutation for the text to generate.
 Generated text is automaticly placed in the clipboard.
 Use the mutation/trait id value (for example 'SHELL2') as a command line argument to get the index of that mutation.

+## Automated scripts
+The following scripts simply use pywikibot to upload content to the pages automatically. navbar_trait.py -> Template:Navbar/traits ComestiblesList.py -> Template:Comestibles/food, Template:Comestibles/Drinks, Template:Comestibles/Meds, Template:Comestibles/Mutagen

 #Troubleshooting